Skew-symmetric approximations of posterior distributions: 2. Skew-symmetric approximations of posterior distributions

-Although \textsc{vb} is arguably the most widely studied and implemented deterministic approximation strategy, routine--use variational approximations often suffer from an underestimation of posterior uncertainty \citep[e.g.,][]{blei2017variational,giordano2018covariances}.
-This is implicit in the expression of the \textsc{kl} minimized under \textsc{vb} that penalizes densities placing mass to areas of low posterior probability, but it does not enforce a similarly--strong penalty in the opposite direction.
-As a consequence, minimizing such a \textsc{kl} yields more concentrated approximations avoiding regions where the actual posterior does not place substantial mass.
-While improved estimates of variances and covariances have been proposed in the context of \textsc{vb} \citep{giordano2018covariances}, another natural solution is to consider \textsc{ep} \citep[e.g.,][]{vehtari2020expectation}, which addresses such an issue by minimizing a reverse form of the \textsc{kl} considered under \textsc{vb}.
-This implies penalizations~in~the opposite direction than those of \textsc{vb} and, hence, a tendency to favor more global {\em zero--avoiding} approximations that match more closely the variability encoded in the target posterior.
-To obtain these approximations~\textsc{ep} postulates that the target posterior density itself can be expressed as a product of factors --- often arising as a direct consequence of the conditional independence structures within the likelihood --- and then iteratively approximates each of these factors with an element of a tractable parametric family, almost always Gaussian.
-This results in a computational scheme updating each factor at--a--time via moment matching between the global approximating density and a hybrid one, more tractable than the target posterior, where the other factors are kept fixed at the most recent approximation \citep[e.g.,][]{vehtari2020expectation}.
-Being often Gaussian, these \textsc{ep} approximating densities can be readily perturbed under our proposed strategy to further improve the quality of the approximation.
-In fact, although several empirical~studies~have~highlighted the remarkable accuracy of Gaussian \textsc{ep} \citep[see e.g.,][]{Chopin_2017,vehtari2020expectation,anceschi2022bayesian} relative to Laplace and \textsc{vb}, there is still a lack~of~tractable~solutions~capable~of~including skewness within these Gaussian densities to further improve the quality of \textsc{ep} approximations.
-As illustrated in the empirical studies in Section~\ref{sec_4}, incorporating these skewed behaviors yields further improvements over such an already--successful strategy.
+Although VB is arguably the most widely studied and implemented deterministic approximation strategy, commonly used variational approximations often suffer from an underestimation of posterior uncertainty \citep[see, e.g.][]{blei2017variational,giordano2018covariances}.
+This is implicit in the expression of the KL minimized under VB that penalizes densities placing mass to areas of low posterior probability, but it does not enforce a similarly strong penalty in the opposite direction.
+As a consequence, minimizing such a KL yields more concentrated approximations avoiding those regions where the target posterior does not place substantial mass.
+While improved estimates of variances and covariances have been proposed in the context of VB \citep{giordano2018covariances}, another natural solution is to consider EP \citep[e.g.][]{vehtari2020expectation}, which addresses such an issue by minimizing a reverse form of the KL considered under VB.
+This implies penalizations in the opposite direction than those of VB, and hence, a tendency to favor more global {\em mass-covering} approximations that match more closely the variability encoded in the target posterior.
+To obtain these approximations, EP postulates that the target posterior density itself can be expressed as a product of factors, and then iteratively approximates each of these factors with an element of a tractable parametric family, almost always Gaussian.
+This results in a computational scheme updating each factor at-a-time via moment matching between the global approximating density and a hybrid one, more tractable than the target posterior, where the other factors are kept fixed at the most recent approximation \citep[e.g.][]{vehtari2020expectation}.
+Being often Gaussian, these EP approximating densities can be readily perturbed under our proposed strategy to further improve the quality of the approximation.
+In fact, although several empirical studies have highlighted the remarkable accuracy of Gaussian EP \citep[][]{anceschi2022bayesian, Chopin_2017,vehtari2020expectation} relative to Laplace and VB, there is still a lack of tractable solutions which are capable of including skewness within these Gaussian approximations to further improve the quality of EP.
+As illustrated in the empirical studies in Sections~\ref{sec_4} and \ref{sec_4_app}, accounting for these skewed behaviors yields further improvements over such an already-successful strategy.